shauray8/l2p_qwen_image/README.md

 oakay its been like 7-8 days since I started the run and for the most part I was'nt getting any GPUs on spot so I gave up and moved it to on-demand (4xH200) and while I was at it I fixed a bunch of issues atleast imo they were issues starting with :
 <ol>
   <li>I had a measurment bug on PSNR, It was all bullshit</li>
-  <li>I though i was undersampling it eventhough I was using 28 steps, so i added a 50 step sample (I was certainly not oversampling)</li>
+  <li>I thought i was undersampling it even though I was using 28 steps, so i added a 50 step sample (I was certainly not undersampling)</li>
   <li>Added a decode recon test in order to measure the right PSNR</li>
   <li>Made it true to the paper, fixed LR, global BS 64 and a more balanced sigma selection (though shifted it towards a lower sigma for around 2-3k steps in order to balance it out)</li>
 </ol>